alainglez/go-smoke/README.md

 # go-smoke

 go microservice to smoke test a website.

 - RESTful JSON-based API Server.
 - Supports OAuth for authentication and JWT for authorization.
 - Third-party packages: (no web development framework such as NET MVC, Ruby on Rails or Beego for Go.)
     - gopkg.in/mgo.v2: MongoDB driver for Go and implementation of BSON spec for Go.
     - gorilla/mux: request router and dispatcher.
     - dgrijalva/jwt-go: helper functions for working with JSON Web Tokens (JWT).
     - codegangsta/negroni: idiomatic approach to HTTP middleware.
-- Deployed in Linux with Docker container .
+- Deployed in Linux with Docker container.

 # Usage

 Runs a smoke test of multiple URLs on a website using concurrent go routines to prime and check the status of a host recently deployed to via a CI job, returns PASS or FAIL along with the status code, duration and size of http responses to each of the URLs.
 Normally called from every host in a target environment during a rolling deployment by taking a host down behind the load balancer (reverse proxy), deploying a new build and smoke testing it.

+# atom packages
+emmet, terminal-plus, minimap, atom-bootstrap4

 ###Happy flow